 In its early stages, CAD is managed with medications and lifestyle changes.
 The objective is to prevent progression of the coronary artery blockages, thus preventing heart attacks and further damage to the heart muscle.
 If this approach is unsuccessful, more aggressive interventions are used.
 Angioplasty involves using a balloon to open the coronary artery blockages or sometimes a stent will be inserted to hold the vessel open.
 There are also devices which can be implanted and more invasive surgery procedures which are appropriate options for some.
 Coronary artery disease is a progressive condition which has been known to worsen despite such aggressive measures.

 In the past, exhaustion of these traditional cardiac treatment options meant being labeled as a “no-option” heart patient.
 Further, some patients may be unable to undergo heart transplantation while others may not be matched with a donor heart in time.
 Despite the use of currently available treatments, these “no-option” patients experience deterioration in their quality of life, and their life expectancy shortens.

-Okyanos Cardiac Cell Therapy utilizes adult stem cells obtained from the patient’s own fat tissue.
-These cells are then placed into the heart via a catheter, where they prompt the growth of new blood vessels.
+Stem cell therapy at Okyanos utilizes adult stem and regenerative cells obtained from the patient’s own fat tissue.
+These cells are then delivered to the heart via infusion into the coronary sinus, where they prompt the growth of new blood vessels.
 This non-invasive procedure can restore blood flow to the heart and improve heart function, leading to improved quality of life.
 Based on positive results produced from a number of scientific clinical trials, coronary artery disease therapy using adult stem cells is a promising new method of treatment for coronary artery disease patients.